minnelab/MONet-Bundle/README.md

 ```bash
 nnUNetv2_export_model_to_zip -d 009 -o Task09_Spleen.zip -c 3d_fullres -tr nnUNetTrainer -p nnUNetPlans -chk checkpoint_final.pth checkpoint_best.pth --not_strict
 ```
-For testing purposes, you can use the `Task09_Spleen.zip` file provided in this repository.
+For testing purposes, you can use the `Task09_Spleen.zip` file provided in this repository: https://github.com/SimoneBendazzoli93/nnUNet-MONAI-Bundle/releases/download/v1.0/Task09_Spleen.zip.
 This file contains a trained nnUNet model for the Spleen segmentation task, for only the `3d_fullres` configuration and the fold `0`.

 Next, you can build the provided Docker image to convert the model to MONAI Bundle format.
 The Dockerfile is provided in this repository, and you can build the image with the following command: